Management and Marketing

 MKT 300.
 Survey of Marketing.
 3 Hours

 Survey of marketing for non-marketing majors.
-Course introduces students to market and environmental analysis, marketing strategy and links with corporate strategy, market segmentation, organizational and consumer markets, and marketing mix (product, price, promotion, place).
+Course introduces students to market and environmental analysis, marketing strategy and links with corporate strategy, market segmentation, consumer markets, and the marketing mix (product, price, promotion, place).

 The general principles and practices underlying the processes of marketing.
 Analysis of the environmental conditions of manufacturers, wholesalers, retailers, and other marketing agencies.